TonghanWang/tonghanwang.github.io/src/data/projects/project-1.md

 provides convergence guarantee in general-sum games.
 Second, GA-SPP provides convergence guarantee in larger games than existing gradient-ascent algorithms, which include m × n positive semi-definite games, a class of 2 × n general-sum games, and 2 × 2 general-sum games.
-Finally, GA-SPP guarantees to converge to a Nash Equilibrium when converging in anym×n general-sum game.</p>
+Finally, GA-SPP guarantees to converge to a Nash Equilibrium when converging in any m×n general-sum game.</p>
     "
     button:
         label: Example Paper